 There are numerous steps that are required if you do choose the Korean skincare system.
 These products have worked wonders for each step that I have tried.

 Step 3 – Exfoliator: I do this sparingly because my skin is sensitive, so only 1-2 times per week.
-My favorite is St. Ives Fresh Skin Apricot Face Scrub.
+My favorite is not a Korean exfoliator, it’s actually Dermalogica Daily Microfoliant.
 Don’t neglect your body, Salux Nylon Japanese Beauty Skin Bath Wash Cloth will ensure your skin is silky smooth.

 Step 4 – Toner: I love, love, love Mario Badescu products.
-Mario Badescu Spritz Mist and Glow Facial Spray Collection, 3 Piece Set – Lavender, Cucumber, Rose allow you to spray morning, noon and night.
-I also use Witch Hazel almost everyday or whenever I feel like I need to feel fresh.
+The Mario Badescu Spritz Mist and Glow Facial Spray Collection, 3 Piece Set – Lavender, Cucumber, Rose set allows you to spray morning, noon and night.
+I also use Witch Hazel almost every day or whenever I feel like I need my skin to feel fresh.

-Step 5 – Essence: Mizon Water Volume Ex First Essence feels like you are just putting water on your face, but will keep you so hydrated.
+Step 5 – Essence: Mizon Water Volume Ex First Essence feels like you are just putting water on your face but will keep you so hydrated.
+UPDATE: I’ve tried a few new essences, so stay tuned for a follow-up post.

-Step 6 – Serum & Ampule: Tony Moly – The Fresh Phytoncide Pore Skin tightens pores and QYANF Vitamin C Original Liquid Moisturizing Serum helps with acne, wrinkles and lightens your skin.
+Step 6 – Serum & Ampule: Tony Moly – The Fresh Phytoncide Pore Skin tightens pores and QYANF Vitamin C Original Liquid Moisturizing Serum (could no longer find this product) helps with acne, wrinkles and lightens your skin.
 I have yet to try Time Revolution Night Repair Science Activator Ampoule, but it has been touted as one of the very best.
+UPDATE: I’ve tried a few new serums, so stay tuned for a follow-up post.

 Step 7 – Facial Oil: This is one step I have not tried, as my fear of being too oily has prevented me from doing so.
 I’ve been told that Kiehl’s Midnight Recovery Concentrate is a cult classic.